Boston Music Awards

 Founded in 1987, the Boston Music Awards are a set of music awards given annually that showcase talent in the Boston, Massachusetts, area.

 Past shows have featured such notable talent as Aerosmith, Paula Cole, Esperanza Spalding, Boston, Rubyhorse, Bang Camaro, the Dresden Dolls, Dropkick Murphys, JoJo, Pat Metheny, Amanda Palmer, Phish, Donna Summer, Shea Rose, James Taylor and Jada.

 Selected highlights

+2023

+The 2023 Boston Music Awards were held at Big Night Live on December 20, 2023.
+Noah Kahan won four awards including Artist of the Year.

 2022

 The 2022 Boston Music Awards took place on December 14, 2022 at Big Night Live.
 Cousin Stizz regained their award for "Best Artist of the Year".